Daniel Farke Profile

 Farke was a professional soccer player in his native Germany, playing in the lower tiers.
 He spent the majority of his career with SV Lippstadt 08, for whom he had three separate spells.
 He also spent time at SV Wilhelmshaven, Bonner SC and SV Meppen.

-He retired from the game at the age of 31, having already begun studying economics in the hope of getting another job in soccer, particularly as sporting director.
-At the time, Farke had no real interest in becoming a manager but he did embark on a coaching course to get a feel of what the role required.
+He retired from the game at the age of 31, having already begun studying economics in the hope of getting another job in soccer, specifically a sporting director.
+At the time, Farke had no real interest in becoming a manager but he did embark on a coaching course to get a feel of what the role entailed.

-SV Lippstadt 08 offered him the chance to rejoin the club as a sporting director, given that he also took on the role of head coach for the final games of the season.
-It was a fantastic appointment by his former club and the dual role became a long-term fixture as he was there for six years.
+SV Lippstadt 08 offered him the chance to rejoin the club as a sporting director, provided he also took on the role of head coach for the final games of the season.
+It was a fantastic appointment by his former club and the dual role became a long-term arrangement, lasting six years.

 He led SV Lippstadt from the sixth tier to the fourth tier and is regarded as the most successful coach in the club's history.